20. Arch-Violence - Gusta and Thomas van der Velden (2008)

 14. The Mancubian Candidate - skillsaw (2015)

 Ugh.
 Another MegaWAD, another MAP07.
 Another bunch of Mancubuses to murder, another family of Arachnotrons to assail, same old, same old.
 Wait a minute - I can't kill the map's only Mancubus or I'll have an entire swarm of Archviles on my ass?
 Well, that changes everything!
-Using the MAP07 map specials embedded into Doom to create an interesting gameplay twist, Skillsaw presents a map that dares you to succumb to your base instincts and screw yourself royally, and it involves keeping one of the most annoying enemies in Doom's bestiary alive to succeed in beating it.
+Using the MAP07 map specials embedded into Doom to create an interesting gameplay twist, Skillsaw presents a map that dares you to succumb to your base instincts and screw yourself royally, and it involves keeping one of the most annoying enemies in Doom's bestiary alive to succeed.
 Love it or hate it, "The Mancubian Candidate" is one map you won't soon forget as you play through Valiant.
 I mean, we sure didn't!

 13. Comatose - Lainos (2016)

-How can one map be so peaceful and so creepy at the same time?
+How can one map be so peaceful yet so creepy at the same time?
 This eerie, endlessly sprawling, consummately detailed ghost town makes you feel like you’ve wandered onto the set of a zombie movie, but instead of the shambling dead per se, you’re faced with nightmarish shadows who may have once been the town’s inhabitants.
 You can soak up all that delicious atmosphere while trying to piece together the hidden clues about what happened to everyone.